kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

 The Tides tool helps you keep track of tides at a specific location.
-Trail Sense operates offline, so you'll need to manually input the tides you wish to monitor.
+Ocean Sense operates offline, so you'll need to manually input the tides you wish to monitor.

 ## Create a tide table
 Before venturing into coastal areas, consult an official tide table for accurate times and water heights.
-Once you have this information, follow these steps to import it into Trail Sense's Tide tool:
+Once you have this information, follow these steps to import it into Ocean Sense's Tide tool:

 1. Click the tides button in the top-right corner of the screen.
 2. Tap the '+' button in the bottom-right corner.